Camping with us!

 Camp Dues

 Camp dues are determined each year based on the expected camp size, camp amenities, and our camp gift to the playa.
-We should have an exact number on this soon.
+The sexy amenities cost money, and we all pitch in to make sure it works.

 Get in Touch - Join the Outpost!